-Muskegon Heritage Museum offers exciting opportunities for groups to learn about the history of Muskegon’s industries and historic homes.
+Muskegon Heritage Museum of Business & Industry offers exciting opportunities for groups to learn about the history of Muskegon’s industries and historic homes.
 We welcome school tours during the regular museum open hours as well as anytime during the year.

 Although the museum is self-guided, tours with a museum docent should be scheduled in advance.
 Student tours include demonstrations and hands-on activities planned in collaboration with the classroom teacher.